We don’t support this browser anymore.

 Our view

-Growing revenues should be enough to offset low single-digit build cost inflation this year and help improve profitability.
+Pressures are starting to ease, and top-line growth should offset low single-digit build cost inflation this year.
 The in-house materials businesses, which we see as a key differentiator, should help on this front too.
-They give Persimmon quick and cheaper access to key materials.
-When Persimmon’s able to use its own bricks, tiles and timber, it saves around £5,500 per plot.
+They give Persimmon better cost visibility, as well as quicker and cheaper access to key materials.
+When Persimmon can use its own bricks, tiles, and timber, it saves around £5,000 per plot.

-With green shoots of a recovery emerging in the housing market, there’s scope for an improvement in sentiment towards the sector.
-Persimmon’s valuation remains well below the long-run average, providing an opportunity for potential long-term investors.
-But economic headwinds have the ability to delay activity in the sector from ramping back up into full flow.
+With green shoots of a recovery emerging in the housing market, there’s scope for improving sentiment towards housebuilders.
+Persimmon’s valuation remains well below the long-run average, and the group remains one of our preferred names in the sector.
+But delayed rate cuts and economic headwinds could hamper the sector's ability to ramp back up to full flow.

 Environmental, social and governance (ESG) risk